umd-mith/sg-data/data/intro/clean/introduction.md

     then recopied portions of a previous text, consider a possible instance of this on page 44 of what is now Ch.
-2: MWS first wrote and then canceled "The C" and then wrote another sentence and then wrote "The catastrophe..." (see transcription page 29, lines 29--30, in this edition).
+2: MWS first wrote and then canceled "The C" and then wrote another sentence and then wrote "The catastrophe ... " (see transcription page 29, lines 29--30, in this edition).
 [^40]: See especially Draft: Vol. I, Ch.
 13, where MWS canceled lines 16--25
     on her page 138 only to rewrite them at lines 22--31 on page 142; she